Andrew Wyeth’s First Date With Christina Olson and Her World

 He had painted Christina Olson many times on her farm.
 Christina’s World, she said, was her favorite.

-Alvaro Olson died on Christmas Eve in 1967, and Christina Olson died a month later.
+Alvaro Olson died on Christmas Eve in 1967, and Christina Olson then died a month later.
 They were buried on their property in their family cemetery.
 Andrew Wyeth died on Jan.
 16, 2009.
 He, too, was buried in the Olson family cemetery.

 Andrew Wyeth receiving the National Medal of Arts from President George W. Bush in 2007.